dosbox-staging/dosbox-staging/BUILD.md

 ninja -C build/debugger
 ```

-If using Visual Studio, install `libcurses` using vcpkg and change
+If using Visual Studio, install `pdcurses` using vcpkg and change
 the `C_DEBUG` and optionally the `C_HEAVY_DEBUG` lines inside
 `src/platform/visualc/config.h`.